Cathedral Plaza Project

 Why proceed with this project now?

 Deferred maintenance needs can no longer wait and must be addressed before they become liabilities.
-Combining these improvements with the plaza, garden and new south entry accessibility ramp creates a more efficient and cost-effective construction management approach under one professionally managed project.
+Combining these improvements with the plaza and new south entry accessibility ramp creates a more efficient and cost-effective construction management approach under one professionally managed project.

-The new Plaza and Garden will enhance liturgical services and provide a respectful and appropriate gathering space for Church services, ordinations, graduations, daily Mass, and other liturgical celebrations.
-These spaces also provide increased outreach opportunities to invite the greater Omaha community to join us and can be used for education, worship, and artistic performances.
-The space enhances our hospitality and offers a respectful respite in a busy urban setting.
+The new Plaza will be used to enhance liturgical services and provide a respectful and appropriate gathering space for Church services, ordinations, graduations, daily Mass, and other liturgical celebrations.
+The spaces and courtyards will provide increased outreach opportunities to invite the greater Omaha community to join us and can be used for education, worship, and artistic performances.
+The spaces enhance our hospitality and offer a respectful respite in a busy urban setting.

 Are there gift recognition opportunities?

 Yes.
-Donors can designate the Plaza, Garden, and many other elements of the project in recognition of their gifts or in honor of others.
+Donors can designate the Plaza, courtyards, and many other elements of the project in recognition of their gifts or in honor of others.

 Can I make a gift through a pledge payable over time?